teokem/project-work-2020-tinnapalma/README.md

 4. Create environment:

-    - There is a file in the folder called tinna_environment.yml.
+    - There is a file in the folder called environment.yml.
 It contains the required packages.
     - create an environment by writing this command in the terminal:

     ```.py
-    conda env create -f tinna_environment.yml
+    conda env create -f env_tinna.yml
     ```

 5. Activate the environment by the following command:
     ```.py
-    source activate project_env
+    conda activate tinna_environment
     ```

+6. To make the environment appear in the kernel (within the notebook), you have to do the following in the terminal:
+    ```.py
+    pip install --user ipykernel
+    ```
+    followed by:
+    ```.py
+    python -m ipykernel install --user --name=tinna_environment
+    ```

-6. Run Jupyter Notebook.
+7. Run Jupyter Notebook.
 Go into terminal, place yourself in directory where you see the folder that you downloaded from github.
 Write the following into the terminal:
     ```.py
      jupyter notebook
         ```
+8. Go into the notebook, in the bar on the top, select kernel and then change to kernel called "tinna_environment"

 For further questions, you are welcome to send to tinna.palmadottir@biochemistry.lu.se